mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-have-resolved-with.md

 modified: 2024-09-28T12:53:58-06:00
 ---

-Alright, so let's talk about **`toHaveResolvedWith`**.
+So let's talk about **`toHaveResolvedWith`**.
 Picture this: you’ve got yourself a **Promise**, maybe it's an API call, maybe it's some async function doing the heavy lifting in your app.
 You expect it to resolve with a certain value.

 Now, if it resolves successfully and gives you that expected output, **`toHaveResolvedWith`** is your testing buddy that checks whether the resolution matches the value you expect.
 This comes in handy when you're testing asynchronous code, and you want to make sure those Promises resolve with the right stuff.
 Testing async logic used to feel like wrestling a greased pig, but **Vitest** makes it way less slippery with this matcher.